-(1) This SPD is the plan document for the Basic Plan, which includes the hospital, medical, mental health and substance abuse, prescription drug, dental, vision, life insurance, and accidental death and dismemberment benefits.
-Insurance contracts from MetLife are the plan documents for the Life and Accidental Death & Dismemberment Insurance Plans.
+(1) This SPD is the plan document for the Tri-State Plan, which includes the hospital, medical, mental health and substance abuse, prescription drug, dental, vision, life insurance and accidental death and dismemberment benefits, pensioner death benefit, and short-term disability.
+Insurance contracts from MetLife and Guardian are the plan documents for the Life and Accidental Death & Dismemberment Insurance and Short-Term Disability Plans.
 The plans and the benefits they pay are limited by all the terms, exclusions, and limitations of those contracts in force at the time of the covered incident.
 The Board reserves the right to change insurance carriers and contracts.
 If the Board makes any such changes, the benefits coverage described in this SPD may not be accurate.
-You may request copies of the insurance contracts from MetLife.
+You may request copies of the insurance contracts from MetLife and Guardian.